AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 As shown above, the markup that will be included in the `script` element can contain HTL block statements and the expressions don't need to provide explicit contexts, because the content of the Handlebars template has been isolated in its own file.
 Also, this example shows how server-side executed HTL (like on the `h2` element) can be mixed with a client-side executed template language, like Handlebars (shown on the `h3` element).

 A more modern technique altogether, would however be to use the HTML `template` element instead, as the benefit would then be that it doesn't require to isolate the content of the templates into separate files.

+### Lifting Limitations of Special Contexts {#lifting-limitations-of-special-contexts}

+In the special cases where it is needed to bypass the restrictions of the script, style, and comment contexts, it is possible to isolate their content in a separate HTL file.
+Everything located in its own file will be interpreted by HTL as a normal HTML fragment, forgetting the limiting context from which it might have been included.

+See the [Working with Client-Side Templates](#working-with-client-side-templates) section further down for an example.

+>[!CAUTION]
+>
+>This technique can introduce cross-site scripting (XSS) vulnerabilities, and the security aspects should be carefully studied if this must be used.
+There usually are better ways to implement the same thing than to rely on this practice.

 ## Next Steps {#next-steps}